thatlittlegit/elephants/README.md

 # Hippopotamus
 A minimal Hugo theme with minimal CSS.
-A fork of Benny Mai's [Hippopotamus](https://gitlab.com/meibenny/hippopotamus) theme.
+A fork of Benny Mai's [Elephants](https://github.com/meibenny/elephants) theme.

 ## Features
 * No JavaScript
 * High Contrast
-* Minimal JavaScript

 ## Installation
 In the folder of your Hugo site, run: